pajicf/token-price-oracle/.github/pull_request_template.md

 - [ ] I have smoke tested the new code locally
 - [ ] I have assigned the PR to myself
 - [ ] I have named the PR correctly

-# What does this PR resolve? 🚀
-- Example 1
-- Example 2

-# Details 📝
-Details about the resolved issues or added features...